 Netflix was founded in 1997, originally to sell and rent DVDs to customers by mail.
 They expanded into streaming media in 2010 but didn't become a major player in producing and distributing their own shows and movies until 2012.
 After that, they expanded at an enormous rate and became the go-to streaming service for users the world over.
 In 2018, the company’s revenues increased 35% year-over-year to $15.8 billion, according to Forbes.
 By April of this year, Netflix were reporting that they had 148.8 million subscribers globally.

-More than that, Netflix also carry an immense amount of critical prestige.
-Shows like Orange is the New Black and The Crown have won multiple Emmys and they broke through the Oscars glass ceiling big time this year with Roma, which took home three awards from 10 nominations.
+More than that, Netflix also carries an immense amount of critical prestige.
+Shows like Orange is the New Black and The Crown have won multiple Emmys, and they broke through the Oscars glass ceiling big time this year with Roma, which took home three awards from 10 nominations.
 Being at Netflix is now cool, especially for genres and stories previously written off as box office flops by the traditional studio system, as seen by the service’s major boon in rom-coms.
 Coming up soon, Netflix have TV adaptations of The Witcher (starring Henry Cavill) and The Chronicles of Narnia.

 Amazon Prime Video